==================

 Best Birding Season: December through March

-Spanning over 21,574 acres and featuring both wetlands and woods, Lake Woodruff is amazing for indecisive birders with more than 200 species of birds.
-The place is located about 25 miles from Daytona Beach, lying on the sprawling Ocala National Forest’s eastern edge.
+Spanning over 21,574 acres and featuring both wetlands and woods, Lake Woodruff is amazing for indecisive birders, with more than 200 species of birds.
+The place is about 25 miles from Daytona Beach, on the sprawling Ocala National Forest’s eastern edge.
 It primarily consists of the waterways and marshes.
 However, the place also has hardwood swamps and pinewoods.

-Moreover, red-shouldered hawks hunt from perches in the palms, while Osprey, Bald Eagles, and Turkey Vultures circle overhead.
-You will find the stretches of pinewood and palmettos an excellent place to enjoy woodpeckers.
+Moreover, red-shouldered hawks hunt from perches in the palms while Osprey, Bald Eagles, and Turkey Vultures circle overhead.
+The stretches of pinewood and palmettos are an excellent place to enjoy woodpeckers.
 In addition to birds, you may also spot raccoons, armadillos, alligators, and bobcats.

 Significant Bird Species